 Dr. Freeman has lectured to mental health professionals and abuse survivors to raise awareness regarding the impact of psychological abuse in intimate relationships.
 She writes for Psychology Today and Huffington Post; she has been featured in several media outlets such as NBC, Reader’s Digest, and Business Insider.
 She is also a member of the Research Committee within Aftermath: Surviving Psychopathy (a nonprofit foundation created by Drs.
 Robert Hare, Paul Babiak, & David Kosson).

-You can find her at Neuroinstincts.com where she shares articles and videos to help survivors of trauma and abuse.
+You can find her at Neuroinstincts.com where she shares articles and videos to help survivors of trauma and abuse and also offers the program Caring for the Brain After Narcissistic Abuse: How to Use Neuroscience to Accelerate Recovery.